bugsbugsbux/notes-on-nix/notes-on-nix.md

 (`imports = [ ./directory ];` instead of
 `imports = [ ./directory/default.nix ];`)

-When a module is a function, it is called by the module system with a set containing the following items:
+When a module is a function, like the typical configuration.nix whose structure is shown above, the module system provides the following named
+arguments:

 - `pkgs`: This provides access to nixpkgs.
 - `lib`: This provides access to the **nixpkgs standard library** in a